celawson87/LitRev/README.md

 6. Push to your fork(origin) and make a pull request to the upstream fork.

 ### Checking your work in the browser
-1. From the root of the repo serve the site (so you can check what your post looks like)
+1. From the root of the repo serve the site.
 ```
 bundle exec jekyll serve
 ```